sbhave123/Instacart-dispute-assistant/README.md

 - **Input:** "Something seems off with my order."
 - Provide no specifics when asked.
 Say you don't have a photo and can't remember which items.
 - **Verification signals:** GPS confirms delivery, photo metadata consistent, all items scanned.
 No corroborating signals.
-- **Expected output:** Evidence quality weak, credit rather than refund, confidence below 60% — triggering human review routing. **The most important test case for an interview:** demonstrates the system is not trivially gameable because backend signals contradict the vague account.
+- **Expected output:** Evidence quality weak, credit rather than refund, confidence below 60% — triggering human review routing.

 ### Test 5 · Damaged goods, no photo (moderate confidence)